dhleong/ps4-waker/README.md

-  --device | -d                Specify IP address of a specific PS4 --failfast                   Don't request credentials if none --timeout | -t               Timeout in milliseconds
+  --device | -d                Specify IP address of a specific PS4 --failfast                   Don't request credentials if none --timeout | -t               Timeout in milliseconds --pin <pin-code>             Manual pin-code registration
 ```

 For most cases, simply run the executable with no arguments.
 On first run,
-you will be asked to connect to the "PS4-Waker" Playstation.
-After that, future
+you will be asked to connect to the "PS4-Waker" Playstation, and to turn on
+your PS4 and go to the "add devices" screen to get a pin code, and enter that.
-executions should just work.
+After that, future executions should just work.

 ### How it works